pat-marty/the-local-ibex-source/content/en/docs/hiking/schwalmis.md

     <em>The view from the top of the Risetenstock looking towards the Glattgrat (here on the left in the clouds).</em>
 </p>

-Something that became apparent pretty quickly was where the Glattgrat gets its name from — there are quite a few spots with fairly smooth rock sections.
+Something that became apparent pretty quickly was where the Glattgrat gets its name from — there were quite a few spots with fairly smooth rock sections.
 While not normally problematic, we had to be mindful of our footing since all of the rocks were wet from the fog.

 <p align="center">
     <img src="IMG_4428.JPG" alt="" class="portrait">